Preview

 11.5 //Can’t contain decimal point]

-Floating point Constant in C++
+Floating point Literal/Constant in C++

 Floating point constants contain numbers with decimal point.
 They can be used to represent very small as well as very large quantities.